lona-web-org/lona/doc/content/end-user-documentation/middlewares.rst

 messages and get called on server start and shutdown.

-Besides ``on_startup()`` and ``on_shutdown()`` middlewares work like input event handler: The middleware data gets passed into the every middleware until the data gets not returned.
-When the data gets not returned, Lona regards the data as handled.
+Besides ``on_startup()`` and ``on_shutdown()`` middlewares work like input event handlers: The middleware data gets passed into every middleware until the data does not get returned.
+When the data does not get returned, Lona regards the data as handled.

 Middlewares can be live analyzed by using the